Skip to content

 How to remember why we made a product decision discussed in an old meeting

-Overshow captures your meetings and screen, indexes your documents, and lets you ask why a decision was made — returning a grounded answer with the source quote and a deep-link to the discussion.
+Overshow captures your meetings and screen, indexes your documents, and lets you trace what led to a decision, with a grounded answer, source quote, and deep-link to the discussion.

 Find all the places you talked about this feature across docs, tickets and calls